-Every year about 40,000 refund checks are returned to the Tax Department, largely because of mailing address problems.
-Many of these checks eventually reach their owners, but many others never do, despite our best efforts.
+Every year a large number of refund checks are returned to the Tax Department, mainly because of mailing address problems.
+Many of these checks eventually reach their owners after this delay, but many others never do, despite our best efforts.